PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 * **Download the Crosswalk packages**
 * **Build a Crosswalk sample application**

-All of the commands documented on written to execute within a Git Bash session, and not in the Windows Command Prompt.

 ### Install Git Bash
 The Git Bash is provided within the Git SCM tools.
 In addition to Git Bash, those tools also provide tar, unzip, and gzip which are also used on this page.